A rare Israeli strike on central Beirut kills Hezbollah's spokesman, official says

 Hezbollah began firing rockets, missiles and drones into Israel the day after Hamas' October 7, 2023 attack ignited the war in Gaza.
 Israel launched retaliatory airstrikes in Lebanon and the conflict steadily escalated, erupting into war in September.
 Israeli forces invaded Lebanon on Oct.
 1.

-Hezbollah has continued to fire dozens of projectiles into Israel daily and has expanded their range to central Israel.
-The attacks have killed at least 76 people, including 31 soldiers, and caused some 60,000 people to flee in the north.
+Hezbollah has fired dozens of projectiles into Israel daily and expanded their range to central Israel.
+The attacks have killed at least 76 people, including 31 soldiers, and caused some 60,000 people to flee.
 A rocket barrage on the northern city of Haifa on Saturday damaged a synagogue and wounded two civilians.

-Lebanon's army, largely on the sidelines, said an Israeli strike on Sunday hit a military center in southeastern Al-Mari, killing a soldier and wounding three others.
+Lebanon's army, largely on the sidelines, said an Israeli strike on Sunday hit a military center in southeastern Al-Mari, killing two soldiers and wounding two others.
 There was no immediate Israeli comment.

 Overnight strikes in central Gaza kill 12